30 years after the mysterious disappearance of the ANN Hermosa

 "Be careful out there, Jaz, and remember to write."

-Rhen takes a bit to reply, which means he's looking up the latest forecasts.
+Rehn takes a bit to reply, which means he's looking up the latest forecasts.

-In Stream terminology: The planar beings need to be aware of storms above or waves below, and just the same for us humans, we must watch the neighboring dimensions for strong gusts or powerful fronts.
+Or, in Stream terminology: The planar beings need to be aware of storms above or waves below, and just the same for us humans, we must watch the neighboring dimensions for strong gusts or powerful fronts.
 Space weather, in other words.

 Sometimes ships are caught up in the storms and are twisted inside-out by the powerful forces.
 We've lost thousands of ships to the inter-dimensional weather.
+Ships like the Hermosa.

 I'm sad about the weather, but also relieved.
 The storms are what I'm looking for, but some calm sailing will be a good way to kick off my vacation.